 Special Warrant Articles totals all of the individual requests within the Town Meeting Warrant that require financial funding.
 These articles are separately numbered in the warrant and the supporting documents related to these requests are provided separately from this budget book.
 The administration has included assumptions on warrant article funding for illustrative purposes.
-As of the printing of this document, the Board of Selectmen, School Committee, Ways and Means Committee, and Capital Budget Committee have not taken a position on many of the financial warrant articles.
-The Administration is working with all departments to reprioritize the requests and plans to postpone some articles until January Town Meeting.
+As of the printing of this document, the Select Board, School Committee, Ways and Means Committee, and Capital Budget Committee have not taken a position on many of the financial warrant articles.
+In an effort to ensure the reports and schedules in this document are not underestimated all of the submitted articles are included in the calculation of the totals.